NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 If above the reference DEM and GCP file were not set, the tool will prompt for their names.

+See earlier in this section for how GCP can be used.

 .. _mapip: